 Estate cars make a great choice for families who don’t fancy a boxy MPV or chunky SUV.
 They offer a vast amount of boot space with traditional saloon car handling and affordable running costs.
 We’ve taken a look at the 10 best options on sale right now.

 If you’ve already picked the perfect estate, visit our new car deals page to view the latest carwow offers.
 Not sure what to buy?
 Read our list of the family cars with the biggest boots or our list of the best fast estate cars on sale.

 The Mercedes E-Class Estate merges excellent levels of practicality with effortless style.
 Not only is it comfortable and luxurious, but its elegant bodywork cloaks a vast 670-litre boot.
 Press a button to electronically fold the rear seats, however, and you’ll have access to a gigantic 1,820-litre load bay.
 A slim load lip and wide boot opening make loading heavy items a breeze, too.

-The E-Class Estate features the same plush, high-quality cabin as the saloon with all the mod-cons and gadgets you’d expect from an executive estate.
+The E-Class Estate’s high-quality cabin is the same as the saloon with all the mod-cons and gadgets you’d expect from an executive estate.
 It’s offered with an excellent diesel engine capable of returning 61mpg, too.